4awpawz/fusion.ssg.web/src/templates/docs/htmldocuments/components.md

 ## Component Implementation

 <p class="info">fusion.ssg relieves you of the burden of having to configure TypeScript for your project.
-When building your project, fusion.ssg compiles your project's components when they are stale and invokes them asynchronously in a sand-boxed environment that supports relative import paths to sub-components and libraries.</p>
+When building your project, fusion.ssg compiles your project's components when they are stale and invokes them asynchronously in a sand-boxed environment.</p>

 ### Properties

-Component can reference their individual properties using _destructuring_, as in _`{[property name]}`_ (see <a href="#component-with-datasource">example</a> below).
+Component can reference their individual properties using <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment" target="_blank">destructuring</a>, as in _`{[property name]}`_ (see <a href="#component-with-datasource">example</a> below).

 #### Predefined Properties

 fusion.ssg recognizes _two predefined component tag properties_ as having special significance:

 - _isCollection_: `boolean`, default `false`.
-When set to _true_ component are recognized as being _collection components_.
+When set to _true_, component are recognized as being _collection components_.
 Please see <a href="{baseURL}/docs/htmldocuments/collections">Collections</a> for details.
 - _dataSources_:  `string`, default `""`.
 A comma separated list of JSON file names.
-Components that have this property are recognized as being _consumers_ of data sources that are located in your project's _src/data_ folder, and at runtime fusion.ssg reads each data source, converting them to JavaScript objects, and passes the converted data sources to your component.
+Components that have this property are recognized as being _consumers_ of data sources that are located in your project's _src/data_ folder.
+At runtime, fusion.ssg reads each data source, converting them to JavaScript objects, and passes the converted data sources to your component.
 Data sources passed to your components can be <em>destructured</em> from <em>props</em> using their JSON file name minus the .json extension.
 Please see <a href="{baseURL}/docs/htmldocuments/jsondatasources">JSON Datasources</a> for details.

 #### Metadata Properties